 If you are using license keys that you have purchased from our openvpn.net website and they have suddenly stopped functioning then check the troubleshooting page regarding OpenVPN Access Server license key issues.
-In short if your license key used to work before but now suddenly doesn't, the license key is either expired or something has altered the hardware/software significantly enough to make the licensing system believe it is now running on a different system, and the license key is not valid for the new configuration.
+In short if your fixed activation license key used to work before but now suddenly doesn't, the fixed activation license key is either expired or something has altered the hardware/software significantly enough to make the licensing system believe it is now running on a different system, and the fixed license activation key is not valid for the new configuration.

-We are only able to process license key reissue requests for the license keys that are valid, and not expired.
+We are only able to process fixed license activation key reissue requests for the keys that are not expired.